iriven/pymailer/README.md

 # PYMailer

-A simple and comprehensive Python class based SMTP Mail Transport Agent
+A simple and comprehensive Python SMTP Mailer module

 ## Usage